auremoser/mozsci/log/worklog.md

 TO DOS

 * apply for a [wcsj fellowship](http://wcsj2017.org/about/fellowships/) Oct 26-30
-* start sending invites out and make invite template
+* start sending invites out and make invite template for WOW
+* setup fellows' sessions emails for fellows workweek

 **WOW**
 	* [WOW] Curriculum plan